Meniere's Disease: Could Your Spine Be the Cause?

 We see chiropractic care as a vital part of your overall wellness plan.
 Our goal is to improve your nervous system's communication, which can enhance the effectiveness of other treatments you may be receiving.
 We are always happy to coordinate with your other healthcare providers to ensure you have a supportive and unified team helping you manage your condition.

-Lifestyle Tips to Support Your Recovery
+How to Support Your Recovery at Home

 While your care at Lazar Spinal Care focuses on correcting the underlying structural issues contributing to Meniere’s disease, the choices you make every day can significantly support your recovery.
 Think of these lifestyle adjustments as powerful tools that work alongside your chiropractic treatment to help your body heal and find balance.
 By managing potential triggers and giving your system what it needs, you can often reduce the frequency and severity of your symptoms, from vertigo to tinnitus.